Depreciation and amortisation

 • Stage 3: objective evidence of impairment and therefore considered to be in default or otherwise credit impaired on which a lifetime ECL is recognised.

-Treatment and classifcation methodology of different stages of financial assets is detailed in note no. 3.3 (i) Computation of impairment on financial instruments
+Treatment and classification methodology of different stages of financial assets is detailed in note no. 3.3 (i) Computation of impairment on financial instruments

-The Company recalibrates components of its ECL model periodically by; (1) using the available incremental and recent information, except where such information do not represent the future outcome, and (2) assessing changes to its statistical techniques for a granular estimation of ECL.
-Accordingly, during the year, the Company has redeveloped its ECL model and implemented the same with the approval of Audit Committee and the Board.
+The Company recalibrates components of its ECL model periodically by; (1) using the available incremental and recent information, except where such information does not represent the future outcome, and (2) assessing changes to its statistical techniques for a granular estimation of ECL.
+Accordingly, during the year, the Company has redeveloped its ECL model and implemented the same with the approval of the Board.

 Collateral valuation